dhinton22/Group-Project/README.md

 ## Database

+In this segment we used following tools:

-SQL database (Postgres)
+- SQL database (Postgres)
-Mapbox
-WeatherPy
-Tableau
+- Tableau

 #### Provisional Database